Information about future conference sites is available here.

 - Authorship: An individual may be the first author on no more than two submitted abstracts (inclusive of verbal and poster presentations) each year.
 Additional information regarding Ethical Guidelines and the use of Non-Discriminatory Content is available in Section 2C “Guidelines for abstract submission and presentations” in the NASPSPA Policy Manual.

 - Presentation types: Verbal and poster presentations and symposia will be accepted.
 Detailed information about presentation format will be forthcoming, but generally speaking, verbal presentations will be 12 minutes with 3 minutes for questions, and posters will be physical (paper, or similar) posters displayed on poster boards in a conference meeting room.
 Symposia are a collection of verbal presentations that are submitted together as a single submission.
-You have the option of indicating your preference for a verbal or poster presentation when you submit your abstract, as well as to indicate if you are only willing to accept a presentation of a certain type.
+We welcome inter-disciplinary symposia across the three areas of NASPSPA (SEP, MLC, MD).
+You have the option of indicating your preference for a verbal or poster presentation when you submit your abstract.
 The same scientific and formatting content rules apply when preparing abstracts for verbal or poster presentations.

 - Scientific content: Data-based, theoretical, or research review papers that have not been previously published in an archival scientific publication or presented elsewhere at a national or international conference are eligible for submission.